paulo-herrera/PyTable/README.md

 # INTRODUCTION

-^PyTable is a small pure python library to work with tabular data stored as delimited text files.

-The main purpose of PyTable is to make working with tabular data easy and even "enjoyable" (if that is possible).
+*PyTable* is a small python library for working with data stored as delimited text files, e.g. comma delimited files (.csv).
+The main purpose is making the work with tabular data easy and even "enjoyable" (if that is possible).

-It provides an interface for creating a table from lists of data and write it to and read it from text files.
-In addition, it provides some methods for filtering columns and data, and applying operations on data, e.g. mathematical operations on all elements of a column, computing max and min values, etc.

-It is intended to be used to handle relatively small tables of up to a few MB (< 100 MB).
+It is intended to be used to handle relatively small tables of up to a few MB (<= 100 MB).
-However, it is likely that will work withouth significant issues with larger tables.
+However, it can work with larger files withouth significant issues.

 # EXAMPLE